Agenda

 Article

-French President Emmanuel Macron’s visit to China, beginning on 3 December 2025, will last until 5 December.
-The main agenda items of the visit include trade and security relations between Europe and China, the war in Ukraine, and strategic autonomy.
+French President Emmanuel Macron’s visit to China, which began on 3 December 2025, lasted until 5 December.
+The main agenda items of the visit included trade and security relations between Europe and China, the war in Ukraine, and strategic autonomy.

-Macron’s December 2025 visit is shaped by a broad diplomatic context marked by interactions between 2023 and 2024 and evolving European policies toward China.
+The broader context of Macron’s December 2025 visit was shaped by diplomatic engagements in 2023 and 2024 and evolving European policies toward China.
 During his 2023 visit to China, Macron stated that Europe must not become a “vassal” of the United States.
 Beijing responded with an extensive diplomatic welcome during that visit.

-Xi Jinping’s visit to France in 2024 held symbolic significance as it marked the 60th anniversary of diplomatic relations between the two countries.
-That same year, European Commission President Ursula von der Leyen described relations as being at a “turning point” during her visit to Beijing.
-Nevertheless, Europe has not achieved full unity on its China policy, with clear divisions persisting between those advocating a strategic distancing from Beijing and those prioritizing the preservation of economic ties.
+Xi Jinping’s visit to France in 2024 carried symbolic significance as it marked the 60th anniversary of bilateral relations.
+In the same year, European Commission President Ursula von der Leyen described EU-China relations as being at a “turning point” during her visit to Beijing.
+Nevertheless, no consensus emerged within Europe on China policy, with clear divisions persisting between those advocating a distancing from Beijing and those prioritizing the preservation of economic ties.

-Throughout 2025, tensions between China and the European Union have continued in the trade sector.
-China’s growing competitiveness in the electric vehicle sector and its steel exports that have overwhelmed European industry have prompted the European Commission to deepen its subsidy investigations.
-In response, China has initiated reviews of European imports of brandy, dairy products, and pork, taking countermeasures.
-These economic developments have further elevated the commercial importance of Macron’s December 2025 visit.
-Macron’s trip to China follows immediately after his meetings with Ukrainian President Zelenski in Paris.
+Throughout 2025, tensions between China and the EU persisted in the trade sector.
+China’s growing competitiveness in the electric vehicle sector and its steel exports that overwhelmed European industry prompted the European Commission to deepen its subsidy investigations.
+In response, China initiated reviews of European imports of brandy, dairy products, and pork.
+These economic developments further underscored the commercial importance of Macron’s December 2025 visit.
+Macron’s trip to China followed immediately after his meetings with Zelensky in Paris.

 Official Announcement and Diplomatic Framework (1 December 2025)

-On 1 December 2025, Chinese Ministry of Foreign Affairs spokesperson Lin Qian announced that Macron would undertake an official visit to China from 3 to 5 December at the invitation of President Xi Jinping.
-The statement emphasized that both leaders aim to advance the China-France comprehensive strategic partnership under current international conditions.
+Chinese Ministry of Foreign Affairs spokesperson Lin Qian announced on 1 December 2025 that Macron would make an official visit to China from 3 to 5 December at the invitation of Xi Jinping.
+The announcement stated that the two leaders aimed to advance the comprehensive strategic partnership between China and France under current international conditions.
 China expressed its readiness to strengthen strategic communication with France amid existing diplomatic uncertainties and rising global geopolitical tensions.
-It was also announced that Macron would meet with Chinese Premier Li Qiang and Chairman of the National People’s Congress Cao Lixi, and that after Beijing, he would hold consultations in Chengdu.
+It was also announced that Macron would meet with Chinese Premier Li Qiang and Chairman of the National People’s Congress Cao Lixia, and that additional talks would take place in Chengdu following the Beijing leg of the visit.

-In its statements, China highlighted its desire to enhance closer coordination with France in multilateral platforms and to seize a new strategic momentum in relations with France amid increasing international instability.
+China’s statements emphasized its desire to enhance coordination with France within multilateral platforms and to seize a new strategic momentum in relations with France amid increasing international instability.

 Objectives of the Visit

-Macron’s December 2025 visit to China is structured around three main pillars: diplomatic initiatives regarding the war in Ukraine, the rebalancing of economic relations between Europe and China, and the strengthening of France’s capacity for strategic dialogue with China.
+Macron’s December 2025 visit to China was structured around three main pillars: diplomatic initiatives regarding the war in Ukraine, the rebalancing of economic relations between Europe and China, and the strengthening of France’s strategic dialogue capacity with China.

-The first objective of the visit is to intensify diplomatic pressure for an end to the war in Ukraine.
-Macron views China as the only country with significant influence over Russia and believes Beijing has the capacity to pressure Moscow into a ceasefire.
-French officials have stated that Macron will urge Xi Jinping to refrain from providing any form of military or technological support to Russia and to avoid any activity that could facilitate Russia’s continuation of the war.
-Macron’s efforts are directly linked to Europe’s diplomatic stance against Trump’s peace plan.
-European countries fear that Trump’s proposal could force Ukraine into territorial concessions and therefore believe China must assume a more balanced role.
+The first objective of the visit was to intensify diplomatic pressure to end the war in Ukraine.
+Macron views China as the only country with significant leverage over Russia and believes Beijing has the capacity to pressure Moscow into a ceasefire.
+French officials stated that Macron would urge Xi Jinping to refrain from providing any form of military or technological support to Russia and to avoid any activities that could contribute to the continuation of the war.
+Macron’s efforts are directly linked to Europe’s diplomatic position opposing Trump’s peace plan.
+European countries fear that Trump’s plan could force Ukraine into territorial concessions and therefore believe China must assume a more balanced role.

-The second objective is to manage growing commercial tensions between Europe and China and to establish a more balanced foundation for economic relations.
-The European Union has a trade deficit of over $357 billion with China as of 2024, and France alone derives 46 percent of its trade deficit from China.
-China’s subsidized exports in the electric vehicle and steel sectors are placing severe pressure on European industry.
+The second objective was to manage growing trade tensions between Europe and China and to establish a more balanced foundation for economic relations.
+The European Union has a trade deficit of over $357 billion with China as of 2024, and France alone accounts for 46 percent of its trade deficit with China.
+China’s subsidized exports in the electric vehicle and steel sectors are severely pressuring European industry.
 Meanwhile, China’s investigations into French imports of brandy, dairy products, and pork are affecting France’s agricultural and food sectors.
-For these reasons, Macron’s visit is seen as critical to rebalancing economic relations.
+For these reasons, Macron’s visit was seen as critical to rebalancing economic relations.

-The third objective is to strengthen France’s strategic communication with China and to advance progress on major joint projects.
-In this context, cooperation in energy has come to the fore.
-Expectations include deepening previously signed agreements between EDF and the China National Nuclear Corporation (CNNC), expanding joint projects in nuclear energy, and viewing China’s rapid reactor construction processes as a model for France.
+The third objective was to strengthen France’s strategic communication with China and to advance progress on major bilateral projects.
+Energy cooperation emerged as a key area.
+Expectations included deepening existing agreements between EDF and the China National Nuclear Corporation, expanding joint nuclear energy projects, and viewing China’s rapid reactor construction processes as a model for France.

-Macron arrived in Beijing on the morning of 3 December and in his first statement emphasized that France does not seek to sever ties with China and stressed the importance of preserving economic relations between the two countries.
+Macron arrived in Beijing on the morning of 3 December and in his first statement affirmed that France does not seek to sever ties with China and stressed the importance of preserving economic relations between the two countries.
 The first day of the visit began with cultural engagements at the Forbidden City, followed by an official meeting with Chinese President Xi Jinping at the Great Hall of the People.
-There, Macron underscored the need for China to play a more active role in ending the war in Ukraine and emphasized the importance of Beijing avoiding any activity that could support Russia.
+Macron emphasized there that China must play a more active role in ending the war in Ukraine and underscored the importance of Beijing refraining from any activities that could support Russia.

-Xi Jinping, for his part, expressed willingness to expand cooperation between the two sides, stressed the need to stabilize relations with Europe, and affirmed that China values France’s unique position within Europe.
-This meeting was portrayed in Chinese state media as a renewed effort to rebuild positive relations with Europe.
+Xi Jinping, in turn, expressed willingness to expand cooperation between the two sides, stressed the need to stabilize relations with Europe, and noted that China values France’s unique position within Europe.
+The meeting was portrayed in Chinese state media as a renewed effort to improve relations with Europe.
 The official state banquet held the same day served as a diplomatic gesture underscoring the symbolic importance of the relationship.

 Macron's Visit to China - (DRM News)

-Commercial relations also featured prominently on Macron’s agenda during the Beijing engagements.
-The presence of a large delegation from French companies including EDF, Airbus, Bigard, French dairy federations, and major corporate executives underscored France’s economic expectations.
+Trade relations were also a central part of Macron’s agenda during the Beijing engagements.
+The presence of a large delegation from French companies operating in China, including EDF, Airbus, Bigard, French dairy federations, and major corporate executives, demonstrated the weight of France’s economic expectations.
 Discussions were held in the fields of agricultural products, dairy and meat, aviation, energy, and technology, with both sides indicating preparations to conclude various bilateral agreements.

 Meeting Between Macron and Xi Jinping

-In his statements in Beijing, Macron emphasized that the war in Ukraine constitutes a critical threat to European security and described China as the “only global actor” capable of playing an effective role in ending the conflict.
-He urged Xi Jinping to refrain from providing any tools that could assist Russia in continuing the war and stressed the importance of China applying pressure on Russia to achieve a ceasefire.
+In his remarks in Beijing, Macron stated that the war in Ukraine constitutes a critical threat to European security and identified China as the “only global actor” capable of playing an effective role in ending the conflict.
+He told Xi Jinping that China must not provide any means that could assist Russia in continuing the war and emphasized the importance of Beijing applying pressure on Russia to achieve a ceasefire.

 France’s expectation is that China will use its influence over Russia constructively.
-Macron also conveyed Europe’s concerns regarding Trump’s peace plan to Beijing, highlighting fears that the plan could force Kyiv into territorial concessions.
-Beijing, as always, reiterated its support for a peaceful resolution and a negotiation process and affirmed its readiness to play a constructive role in resolving the war in Ukraine.
+Macron also conveyed to Beijing Europe’s concerns regarding Trump’s peace plan, highlighting fears that it could force Kyiv into territorial concessions.
+Beijing, as always, reiterated its support for a peaceful resolution and a negotiated process and affirmed its readiness to play a constructive role in resolving the war in Ukraine.

 Key Commitments and Agenda Items of the Summit

 During the visit, the two leaders and their delegations reached consensus on four main areas for deepening relations.
-These areas include concrete commitments in political trust, economic cooperation, cultural exchanges, and global governance.
+These areas encompass concrete commitments in political trust, economic cooperation, cultural exchanges, and global governance.

 Political Trust and Strategic Partnership

-China and France reaffirmed their shared understanding of safeguarding strategic autonomy amid changing international conditions.
+China and France reaffirmed their shared understanding of preserving strategic autonomy in the face of changing international conditions.
 Both sides pledged mutual understanding and support regarding each other’s core interests and sensitivities.
-It was agreed that political dialogue will be maintained at regular intervals.
+It was decided that political dialogue would be maintained at regular intervals.

-The meetings reached agreement on continuing cooperation in traditional areas such as aviation, space, and nuclear energy.
-In addition, new partnerships are targeted in emerging sectors including the green economy, digital economy, biomedical research, pharmaceutical technologies, and artificial intelligence.
-A joint commitment was expressed to increase mutual investments, rebalance trade, and establish a transparent, fair, and predictable economic environment for businesses.
+Agreement was reached on continuing cooperation in traditional areas such as aviation, space, and nuclear energy.
+In addition, new partnerships were targeted in emerging sectors including the green economy, digital economy, biomedical research, pharmaceutical technologies, and artificial intelligence.
+Both sides expressed a joint commitment to increasing bilateral investment, rebalancing trade, and establishing a transparent, fair, and predictable economic environment for businesses.

 Cultural and People-to-People Exchanges

-Deepening people-to-people ties in culture, education, science and technology, and tourism is foreseen.
-New mechanisms are planned to enhance subnational-level interactions.
-Joint projects in ecological conservation were agreed upon, with a specific focus on expanding cooperation for the protection of the giant panda species.
+Deepening people-to-people ties in culture, education, science and technology, and tourism was foreseen.
+New mechanisms were planned to enhance subnational level interactions.
+Joint projects in ecological conservation were agreed upon, with a specific focus on expanding cooperation for the protection of the giant panda.

 Global Governance and Multilateralism

-Both sides expressed a common stance in support of the United Nations-centered international order, adherence to international law, and the strengthening of multilateral cooperation principles.
-It was emphasized that the global trade regime must be preserved, fair economic practices promoted, and an inclusive understanding of globalization supported.
+Both sides expressed a common stance in support of the United Nations-centered international order, adherence to international law, and strengthening the principles of multilateral cooperation.
+It was emphasized that the global trade regime must be preserved, fair economic practices promoted, and an inclusive vision of globalization supported.

 A total of 12 cooperation documents were signed during the visit.
 These documents cover various fields including nuclear energy, environment and ecological protection, population and aging policies, technology cooperation, economic regulation, and cultural exchange.
-The financial scale or technical details of the agreements were not disclosed to the public.
-Following the summit, the Chinese President invited the French President on a special trip to Sichuan province, a gesture interpreted diplomatically as symbolic.
-This move reflects an approach aimed at strengthening cultural and regional interaction between the two countries by moving beyond Beijing-centered official protocol.
+The financial scale or technical details of the documents were not disclosed to the public.
+Following the summit, the Chinese President invited the French President on a special trip to Sichuan province, a gesture of diplomatic symbolism.
+This move reflected an approach aimed at strengthening cultural and regional interactions between the two countries by moving beyond the formal protocols centered in Beijing.

 Author Information